industrial-edge/livetwin-earthquake-detection/README.md

 ## Installation steps
-You can find the further information about the following steps in the [docs](docs/Installation.md)
+You can find the further information about the following steps in the [Installation](docs/Installation.md) documentation
 - Export Simulink model
 - Import the model to LiveTwin
   - Create instance